teamwalnut/graphql-ppx/README.md

 ```

 In this example, `height` will be converted from a float to a string in the
 result.
-Using the `modulel` argument, you can specify any decoder module with
+Using the `module` argument, you can specify any decoder module with
 the functions `parse`, `serialize` and type `t`.

 ### Non-union variant conversion